michaelkamprath/rc9918lib/README.md

 3. Update library for forthcoming revision 2 of the rc9918 board, notably to enable interrupts.
 4. Update Makefile to allow compile time overriding of `RC9918_CONTEXT_ARRAY_SIZE` value.
 5. Optimize, optimize, optimize
-6. Make default fonts optionally compiled to save space is not needed
+6. Make default fonts optionally compiled to save space if not needed

+## Acknowledgements

+Much of the code in this library was heavily inspired by the code examples provide by J. B. Langston in his [RC9918 Board repository](https://github.com/jblang/rc9918/tree/master/examples).